The 5 Best Things To Do In Sydney in Autumn

 While autumn is more laid-back than summer in Sydney, there's still lots to see and do around this iconic city.
 The following five attractions are widely considered to be the best things to do in Sydney in autumn:

-1. The Saint Patrick's Day Parade.
-With those of Irish descent making up 10 percent of the Australian population, Saint Patrick's Day in Sydney is a spectacle to behold, involving a parade with drums, bagpipes, and traditional costumes.
+With those of Irish descent making up 10 per cent of the Australian population, Saint Patrick's Day in Sydney is a spectacle to behold, involving a parade with drums, bagpipes, and traditional costumes.
 The parade is typically held on a weekend close to St Patrick's Day (March 17).
 In 2020, the parade will take place at the iconic heritage-listed Rocks precinct of Sydney on March 15th.

-2. The Sydney Royal Easter Show (from Friday the 3rd of April 2020 until Tuesday the 14th of April 2020).
+Due to the coronavirus pandemic, the Sydney Royal Easter Show was cancelled in 2020.
 Held by the Royal Agricultural Society of New South Wales each year at Easter time, the Sydney Royal Easter Show is a celebration of the best of Australian agriculture, with its massive displays of Australian farm produce, thrilling carnival rides, rodeo events, motorcycle and skateboarding stunts, livestock races, woodchopping competitions, parades, fashion shows, etc.